awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless.md

 OpenSearch Serverless collections have the same kind of high\-capacity, distributed, and highly available storage volume that is used by provisioned OpenSearch Service domains\.

 OpenSearch Serverless collections are always encrypted\.
 You can choose the encryption key, but you can't disable encryption\.
-For more information, see [Encryption at rest for Amazon OpenSearch Serverless](serverless-encryption.md)\.
+For more information, see [Encryption in Amazon OpenSearch Serverless](serverless-encryption.md)\.

 **Topics**
 + [Benefits](#serverless-benefits)